suhrig/arriba/documentation/visualization.md

 biocLite("GenomicRanges")
 ```

+Moreover, [samtools](http://www.htslib.org/) must be installed, if a coverage track should be drawn, because for this purpose the main output file of STAR (`Aligned.out.bam`) needs to be sorted by coordinate and indexed.

 The script takes the following inputs:

-- file with fusion predictions by Arriba (`fusions.tsv`)
+- a file with fusion predictions from Arriba (`fusions.tsv`)

-- annotation in GTF format
+- the annotation in GTF format

 - (optionally) the normal alignments (`Aligned.sortedByCoord.out.bam`), if a coverage track should be drawn

 - (optionally) a file with cytobands, if ideograms or circos plots should be drawn

 The following command demonstrates the usage.
-Please refer to section [Command-line options](command-line-options.md#draw-fusions-R) for a complete list of options.
+Please refer to section [Command-line options](command-line-options.md#draw_fusionsr) for a complete list of options.

 ```bash
 ./draw_fusions.R \